Xaidor/Docker/SwarmSecrets/README.md

     - docker secret create my_first_secret

 ## Adding Your Secret Into The File
-- You can use the command echo
+- You can use the command echo to add your custom secret into the secrets file
+- Must know the path to your secret file (typically /run/secrets)
+# Ex: CLI
+    - echo "my_seecret_2024" > /run/secrets/my_first_secret